BoutrosSami/Wrangling-Exercises/Research Funding Rates/Data_Wrangling_Example_Report.md

-# Wrangling Exercise: PDF from the We to RStudio
+# Wrangling Exercise: PDF from the Web to RStudio

 Introduction
 ------------